Svedrin/mumble-django-docs/de/index.rst

 Mumble-Django: Ein Web-Interface für Mumble
 ===========================================

+.. note:: This project was discontinued in October 2015.
+The docs are here mostly for nostalgic reasons, and so that others can learn from it. `Source code is here <https://github.com/Svedrin/mumble-django>`_, `source code for the docs is here <https://github.com/Svedrin/mumble-django-docs>`_.

 .. note:: Dieses Projekt wurde im Oktober 20215 eingestellt.
-Diese Dokumentation existiert vor Allem aus nostalgischen Gründen.
+Diese Dokumentation existiert vor Allem aus nostalgischen Gründen, und damit andere von diesem Projekt lernen können. `Der Quellcode ist hier <https://github.com/Svedrin/mumble-django>`_, `source code for the docs is here <https://github.com/Svedrin/mumble-django-docs>`_.

 .. seealso:: This documentation in English: :ref:`en_index`